 We were sent home with two large Pork Butts, a ham round, large slab of pork belly and a huge pork tenderloin.

-I made carnitas with the pork butts, slow roasted the pork belly with sage for another meal, cut two large pork chops off of the loin, froze the ham and finally roasted the rest of the tenderloin with to enjoy with winter veggies.
+I made carnitas with the pork butts, slow roasted the pork belly with sage for another meal.
+We cut two large pork chops off of the loin and froze the ham.
+Find recipes below.

 From the book ‘All About the STARS’ by Anne Terry White published by Random house in 1954.

 I love how simple and deeply pigmented these illustrations are.
 This book is sixty-three years old and was published before the first moon walk in 1969.

 Even though the science is a touch outdated, these images still stir up wonder and amazement .

 Impressive sparkling celestial images using only two colors and the white of the page.